Joint Custody

 Contested Divorce

-En Español A contested divorce is when the two parties do not agree about getting a divorce, or about the terms of the divorce.
-Usually the couple will disagree on matters such as child custody, financial support, and the distribution of marital assets.
-When these...
+<a class="translationbutton" href="/es/terminologies-es/contested-divorce">En Español</a> Contested Divorce A contested divorce is when the two parties do not agree about getting a divorce, or about the terms of the divorce.
+Usually the couple will...

 Nonimmigrant Visas

-En Español A nonimmigrant visa (NIV) is a U.S. document that is attached to a foreign national’s passport, which describes the type of visa issued.
-A nonimmigrant visa authorizes a foreign national to be lawfully admitted to the U.S. for temporary travel during a...
+<a class="translationbutton" href="/es/terminologies-es/nonimmigrant">En Español</a> Nonimmigrant Visas A nonimmigrant visa (NIV) is a U.S. document that is attached to a foreign national’s passport, which describes the type of visa issued.
+A nonimmigrant...